 LoanDepot ranks high in customer satisfaction and most buyers seem to have a good experience working with them.
 However, they do charge higher fees than other mortgage lenders.

 If you’re looking for an online mortgage lender, you should check out Better.com.
 The company uses technology to simplify the lending process for its customers.
 Better.com promises a fast and transparent mortgage experience.

 The lender is willing to work with all different kinds of buyers, including individuals who are self-employed or have unique job situations.
 At least a third of its mortgages are taken out by first-time homebuyers, and over 70% of all buyers pay a down payment that is less than 20%.

 Better.com mortgages don’t come with any hidden fees; there are no application or origination fees.
 To get started, you can visit the company’s website and get pre-approved in just a few minutes.

 Rocket Mortgage by Quicken Loans

-Want to get approved for a mortgage in minutes?
-Look no further than Rocket Mortgage, a division of Quicken Loans.
+Rocket Mortgage is a division of Quicken Loans.
 Their key competitive advantage is the asset importer tool, which takes the guesswork out of determining whether or not you’re approved.